Top Things to do in Lafayette

 There's a good reason why Lafayette has been coined the "Happiest City in America."
 It's got everything to do with the people and a culture that exudes a joie de vivre found in few places.
-Located in south Louisiana, Lafayette is the heart of Cajun country and that's evident everywhere you go, from eateries and dance halls to outdoor adventures.
+Located in south Louisiana, Lafayette is the heart of the region known as Acadiana and that's evident everywhere you go, from eateries and dance halls to outdoor adventures.
 Here are a few ideas to help you immerse yourself in the culture and find your happy place!

 No trip to Lafayette is complete without sampling your fill of boudin, cracklins and other Cajun staples.
 Schedule a tasting trip with Cajun Food Tours and stop at six different eateries where you'll learn about the history of the cuisine and sample some of the best dishes in town, all for one low price.

 2. Pack your dancing shoes

 Just about anywhere you go in the Lafayette area, you'll hear the sounds of Cajun and Zydeco music and we dare you to try and keep your feet still.
 The area is home to many notable musicians including Chubby Carrier, Zachary Richard and Roddie Romero, just to name a few.
 Check out Lafayette Travel's live music calendar to see who's playing when you visit.

 3. Enjoy dinner with a side of live music

 You won't have to choose between eating out or catching a live music show in Lafayette—the are plenty of spots where you can enjoy both at the same time.
 Head over to Randol's to enjoy some fresh Louisiana with a side of Zydeco!
 Visit early or late and you're bound to find folks on the dance floor.
 If a laid back outdoor experience is more your style, head over to The Wurst Biergarten for a great selection of craft beers, casual dining and music from world-class local musicians like Cedric Watson.